OwenDa/portfolio-1/README.md

   2. Functions such as form submission and form validation were manually tested by the developer and can be tested by submitting sample data.
   3. The developer manually tested to ensure elements such as navigation links, form inputs and so on can be navigated with the tab key.
   4. Picture fall-backs were tested by opening pages in Google Chrome and inspecting the source.
 The expected result being that Chrome would display the AVIF file.
 This was then repeated in Microsoft Edge with the expectation being that Edge would display the fallback PNG/JPG file.
 There should be no discernable difference to the end-user.
 The expected result was achieved in each case.
-  5. The site was also viewed on multiple physical devices, in addition to the emulated screensizes provided by Chrome's Dev Tools.
+  5. The site was also viewed on multiple physical devices, in addition to the emulated screen sizes provided by Chrome's Dev Tools.
   6. Additional manual tests were carried out as part of an Accessibility Audit.
 These are described in the following section ([jump to Accessibility](#accessibility)).

   ### Testing Tools